briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     granting of variances as it deems necessary to further the purposes of this chapter.

-    8. _(8)_ In addition to the requirements of [Section 1111.06][] of the Zoning Code, the Chief Administrative Officer shall maintain the records of all appeal actions and report any variances to the Federal Emergency Management Agency upon request.
+    8. _(8)_ In addition to the requirements of [Section 1111.06][CF Section 1111.06] of the Zoning Code, the Chief Administrative Officer shall maintain the records of all appeal actions and report any variances to the Federal Emergency Management Agency upon request.

 2. _(b)_ **Conditions for Variances.**